stratosphereips/StratosphereLinuxIPS/docs/create_new_module.md

 -o is to store the output in the ```local_conn_detector/``` dir.

-Then we make a connnection to a local ip
+Then we make a connnection to a local ip (change it to a host you know is up in your network)

 ```
 ping 192.168.1.18